Three misconceptions surrounding firewalls

 What should most everyday computer users do?

-In conclusion; if you are a computer user that frequently travels and connects your laptop to different networks such as public WiFi and Cafes, we recommend running Emsisoft Internet Security (which has a built-in software firewall).
-If you mostly run your computer on the same Internet connection, you can simply run Emsisoft Anti-Malware (Windows 7 and above has a built-in software firewall).
+In conclusion: if you are a computer user that frequently travels and connects your laptop to different networks such as public WiFi and Cafes, we recommend running Emsisoft Anti-Malware together with the built-in Windows firewall.
+Emsisoft’s Behavior Blocker technology will monitor the system firewall to protect it from malicious modification attempts, so you can focus on what matters.